 Museum of Stained Glass Windows, Navy Pier Chicago

-Have you ever unexpectedly stumbled on something while traveling?
-The Smith Museum of Stained Glass Windows is a free collection tucked into the Navy Pier in Chicago and is really a treat.
+Have you ever unexpectedly stumbled on something amazing while traveling?
+The Smith Museum of Stained Glass Windows is just that!
+It is a free collection of art tucked into the Navy Pier in Chicago and is really a treat.

 The glass collection is arranged in one long hallway that abuts bars and restaurants.
 On a hot day, it is easy to hop back and forth between the county fair atmosphere of the Navy Pier to the air conditioned walkway and the reverent silence inspired by the luminous art.
 The glass is split for the most part into chronological and thematic groups.
 Most of the collection focuses on American stained glass art of the late 19th and 20th centuries but there is a fair representation of European, religious and modern pieces.
 Here are just some of my favorites in the museum.